-Your head is pounding, you’re sweating, in general you just feel pretty bad.
+Your head is pounding, you’re sweating, and in general, you just feel pretty bad.
 You should have laid off the booze last night, at least stopped before you did.
 Oh well, now it’s just time to find a remedy.
-What’s better than toasted bread, an egg with a runny yolk and a sauce so full of butter it’ll make you cross eyed?
+What’s better than toasted bread, an egg with a runny yolk, and a sauce so full of butter it’ll make you cross-eyed?
 This is my recipe for eggs benedict.

 Hangovers are as old as time itself, and so are the cures.
 The best cure is probably lots of water and rest, but that doesn’t stop people from trying to find a faster and more effective cure.

 Eggs benedict may not be an actual cure for a hangover, but it’s crazy delicious, and best of all… you can eat it even if you don’t have a hangover.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 The history of eggs benedict

 There are various accounts of the origins of eggs benedict.

 One story goes that it was invented by the chef Charles Ranhofer after one of his regulars, a Mrs. LeGrand Benedict, had found nothing to her liking on the menu.

 Ranhofer came up with the recipe on the fly and called it “Eggs à la Benedick” which he also published in this 1894 cookbook “The Epicurean”.